6 Best Renters Insurance Companies in Wisconsin of 2025

 There are a few things that your renters insurance policy may not (and, in some cases, will not) cover:

-• Damage caused by non-covered events: There are a few standard exclusions in most renters insurance policies, and if the damage to your property occurs due to a non-covered event, your claim will be denied.
+• Damage caused by non-covered events: Most renters insurance policies have standard exclusions—such as flood or earthquake damage—so if the damage to your property occurs due to such events, your claim may be denied.

 • Loss or damage of unscheduled valuables: High-cost belongings such as art, jewelry, or electronics must be scheduled on a policy rider at an additional cost; if you do not schedule your valuables, your policy will not pay for their replacement.

-Before you buy a policy, make sure to read the fine print to be sure you understand your coverage.
+Before you buy a policy, read the fine print to be sure you understand your coverage.

 Synopsis

-At Property Nest, we recommend renters insurance for every renter in the state of Wisconsin to provide financial peace of mind.
+At Property Nest, we recommend renters insurance for every renter in Wisconsin to provide financial peace of mind.

 Remember, your landlord’s insurance covers only their property and will not protect you against losing your personal belongings.